Sonusingh1814/Sales-Python/README.md

 terminal :pip install pandas numpy matplotlib seaborn scikit-learn

-Pandas: For handling and manipulating the sales dataset.
+Pandas: For handling and manipulating the sales dataset

-NumPy: For numerical operations.
+NumPy: For numerical operations

-Matplotlib: For plotting graphs to visualize sales trends.
+Matplotlib: For plotting graphs to visualize sales trends

-Seaborn: To generate advanced visualizations.
+Seaborn: To generate advanced visualizations

 Scikit-learn: For any machine learning models you may include.

 # Dataset:
 Make sure the sales dataset is available in your working directory.
 The dataset should include fields like Order ID, Product, Quantity Ordered, Price Each, Order Date, and Purchase Address.

 # Steps to Run:
-1.Clone the project repository or download the project files.
+1.Clone the project repository or download the project files

-2.Open Jupyter Notebook and navigate to the project directory.
+2.Open Jupyter Notebook and navigate to the project directory

 3.Run the individual cells to generate analysis and visualizations.